 Materials are defined in Accelo as items you may be invoicing the Client for.
 For example, you might have a vendor that you often purchase hard drives from at a cost of $10, and you commonly sell it to your Clients for $50.
 You can then define this Material with an appropriate cost, charge to the client, tax, and ledger code for you to place into your work.

 Ideally, the idea is to have a defined set of materials for your staff to freely just plug into their billable work, and all these numbers will automatically do all the work.
 This helps minimize their time on overhead, so they can instead focus on doing the work they love.

 This feature is designed to "hide away" general ledger or account codes as well as tax codes - so doing your client billing doesn't mean also becoming an accountant.

-The Material Item list will also support importing from Xero and Quickbooks Online or Desktop, so if you're using one of those products for your inventory of items you'll be able to import them quickly and easily here.
+The Material Item list will also support importing from Xero and Quickbooks Online, so if you're using one of those products for your inventory of items you'll be able to import them quickly and easily here.
 However, this isn’t a two-way process, Accelo won’t be able to push Materials created from Accelo over to the accounting system at this time.

 To have a useful library of Materials for staff to use, it must first be created.

 Click the Invoices & Pricing tab, then select Material & Service Items.